xiaoyu-ll/IDH/README.md

 # Datasets

-Because some datasets used in the paper can download  them at https://pan.quark.cn/s/1308697e75fa](https://www.cs.cornell.edu/~arb/data/
+Some datasets used in the paper can download  them at https://pan.quark.cn/s/1308697e75fa](https://www.cs.cornell.edu/~arb/data/

 # Compile
 All experiments are compiled in the same way, first in the ` IDH ` directory.